dcyoung/DigitClassification/README.md

 # DigitClassification
-Naive Bayes Classifier applied to the task of classifying visual patterns of hand written digits.
+Multi Class Perceptron Classifier applied to the task of classifying visual patterns of hand written digits.